elenshahbazyan/Reinforcement-Learning/tic-tac-toe/README.md

 # Code Overview
 state.py

-get_all_states(): Generates all possible board configurations for a Tic Tac Toe game. judge.py
+get_all_states(): Generates all possible board configurations for a Tic Tac Toe game.

+judge.py

-Judge: Manages the game logic, determining the winner and resetting the game state. player.py
+Judge: Manages the game logic, determining the winner and resetting the game state.

+player.py

-RLPlayer: Implements a reinforcement learning agent that learns the optimal strategy using Q-learning.
+RLPlayer: Implements a reinforcement learning agent that learns the optimal strategy.

 HumanPlayer: Allows the user to input moves when playing against the RL player